Learning and collaborating with each other on creative ways to make arrangements from our flower gardens

 Serve it all up in a lovely vase or vessel and your recipe is complete!

-To come together as a group in the spirit of cooperation, inspiration and collaboration to learn whys to design gorgeous arrangements though events and internet content.
+To come together as a group in the spirit of cooperation, inspiration and collaboration to learn ways to design gorgeous arrangements though events and internet content.

-Our Vision is to impact the way gardeners growers and select plants in there gardens that will be the raw material for creating gorgeous arrangements.
-Bring beauty and joy to those who create the arrangement and to whom they share there arrangements with.
+Our Vision is to impact the way gardeners and growers select plants to grow in their gardens that will become the raw material for creating gorgeous arrangements.
+Bring beauty and joy to those who create the arrangements and to those who receive them.